dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR00.md

 ## 目录

-0101PHP: Design and Management
+0101 PHP: Design and Management

-0102PHP and Objects
+0102 PHP and Objects

-0103Object Basics
+0103 Object Basics

-0104Advanced Features
+0104 Advanced Features

-0105Object Tools
+0105 Object Tools

-0106Objects and Design
+0106 Objects and Design

-0201What Are Design Patterns?
+0201 What Are Design Patterns?
 Why Use Them?

-0202Some Pattern Principles
+0202 Some Pattern Principles

-0203Generating Objects
+0203 Generating Objects

-0305Testing with PHPUnit
+0305 Testing with PHPUnit

 ## 卡片